- This chapter requires the following packages to be installed and attached:

 filter() is dplyr’s equivalent of base R’s

-It keeps only rows matching given criteria, e.g. only countries with a very high average of life expectancy:
+It keeps only rows matching given criteria, e.g., only countries with and area below a certain threshold, or with a high average of life expectancy, as shown in the following examples:

 ||Not equal to|